intel/pmem-csi/README.md

 same cluster can also be used interactively when real hardware is not available.

-This is known to work on a Linux development host system.
+E2E testing is known to work on a Linux development host system.
 The user must be allowed to use Docker.

 KVM must be enabled and the user must be allowed to use it.
 Usually this